opencomputeproject/SAI/doc/SAI-Proposal-HW-Resource.md

 ## Capability Query
 ----------------
 New  query API is introduced for an attribute's stage.
 NOS can query the stage of an object's attribute for a given HW support.
 One of the following stage is returned as part the API
-- SAI_ATTR_STAGE_NA: Stage is not applicable
-- SAI_ATTR_STAGE_BOTH: Attribute is common to ingress and egress stage
+- SAI_OBJECT_STAGE_BOTH: Attribute is common to ingress and egress stage
-- SAI_ATTR_STAGE_INGRESS: Attribute is applicable only to ingress stage
+- SAI_OBJECT_STAGE_INGRESS: Attribute is applicable only to ingress stage
-- SAI_ATTR_STAGE_EGRESS: Attribute is applicabe only to egress stage
+- SAI_OBJECT_STAGE_EGRESS: Attribute is applicabe only to egress stage

 Length of the returned array "stage" is attr_count.
 Caller must provide the buffer for array "stage".